-Access to an L1-like Acquisition Device: New Categorization of Blank Slates
+Access to an L1-like acquisition device: new categorization of blank slates.
 The initial vowel duration continuum for native Southern English infants is a blank slate.
-The noncategorizing mappings lead to distributional learning, through which the infants create two length categories on the basis of their L1 input.
+The non-categorizing mappings will lead to distributional learning, through which the infants will create two length categories on the basis of their native language input.
 Under Full Transfer, the initial vowel duration continuum for Spanish learners of Southern English is just such a blank slate.
-Under Full Access, therefore, they create two length categories, just like the NSs.
-Our experiment shows evidence for this: Beginners seem to have trouble with the length distinction, whereas more experienced learners have developed a lexical length contrast.
-Although Bohn (1995) considered this behavior to be evidence against transfer, our closer formal modeling now actually regards it as evidence in favor of access to an L1-like distributional learning device (and therefore in favor of the transfer of the blank slate).
+Under Full Access, therefore, they will create two length categories, just like the natives.
+Our experiment shows evidence for this: beginners seem to have trouble with the length distinction, while more experienced learners have developed a lexical length contrast.
+While Bohn (1995) considered this behaviour to be evidence against transfer, our closer formal modelling now actually regards it as evidence in favour of access to an L1-like distributional learning device (and therefore in favour of the transfer of the blank slate).

-Access to an L1-like Acquisition Device: Constraint Reranking in the Interlanguage

-We have been assuming that L2 learners have access to the GLA, which takes the L2 learner through a sequence of constraint rankings in the same way as it does for an L1 learner.
-In our modeling and simulations, the observational result is boundary shift and the development of cue integration.
+Access to an L1-like acquisition device: constraint reranking in the interlanguage.
+We have been assuming that L2 learners have access to the Gradual Learning Algorithm, which takes the L2 learner through a sequence of constraint rankings in the same way as it does for an L1 learner.
+In our modelling and simulations, the observational result is boundary shift and the development of cue integration.

-Our experiment does not show direct evidence of boundary shifts in L2 acquisition, given that, for Spanish learners of Scottish English, the initial position of the /e/-/i/ boundary (cf. Figure 11, left) is already quite close to the position of the Scottish /i/-/i/ boundary (cf. Figure 7, top right), and, for Spanish learners of Southern English, the duration boundary that emerged from the simulations (Figure 12) could have been created by distributional learning alone.
-However, boundary shifts have been attested in other work on L2 speech perception: Caramazza, Yeni-Komshian, Zurif, and Carbone (1973) reported that NSs of French who had begun to acquire English before their seventh birthday exhibited a large shift of the /b/-/p/ boundary.
-Flege and Eefting (1987) showed that the perceptual /b/-/p/ boundary of Dutch learners of English depended on the language the learners thought they heard.
-Escudero and Boersma (2002) showed a similar language mode effect for the /e/-/I/ and /I/-/i/ boundaries of Dutch learners of Spanish.
-The simulation in Figure 11 shows that our model is able to formalize boundary-shift effects.
+Our experiment does not show direct evidence of boundary shifts in L2 acquisition, since for Spanish learners of Scottish English, the initial position of the /e/-/i/ boundary (Figure 11, left) is already quite close to the position of the Scottish /i/-/i/ boundary (Figure 7, top right), and for Spanish learners of Southern English, the duration boundary that emerged from the simulations (Figure 12) could have been created by distributional learning alone.
+However, boundary shifts have been attested in other work on L2 speech perception: Caramazza, Yeni-Komshian, Zurif & Carbone (1973) reported that native speakers of French who had begun to acquire English before their seventh birthday exhibited a large shift of the /b/-/p/ boundary; Flege & Eefting (1987) showed that the perceptual /b/-/p/ boundary of Dutch learners of English depended on the language the learners thought they heard; Escudero & Boersma (2002) showed a similar language mode effect for the /e/-/i/ and /i/-/i/ boundaries of Dutch learners of Spanish.
+The simulation in Figure 11 shows that our model will have no trouble formalizing boundary-shift effects.

 Our experiment does show some evidence of L1-like L2 cue integration.
 A minority of the learners in Figure 4 have diagonal boundaries.
-As previously noted, the model of Boersma et al. (2003) predicted that this situation is the result of the introduction of constraints that map F1 values to length categories.
+As noted before, the model of Boersma et al. (2003) predicts that this situation is the result of the introduction of constraints that map F1 values to length categories.